SergeyKanzhelev/BO/readme.md

 Data format compression: impractical

 User Identity Properties
 User and session identities are critical for impact analysis as well as telemetry correlation to record history of user actions just before the error happened.
-Common scenarios ñ ìhow many users affected by specific database outageî, ìshow me what happened in the session before the certain exceptionî.
+Common scenarios ‚Äì ‚Äúhow many users affected by specific database outage‚Äù, ‚Äúshow me what happened in the session before the certain exception‚Äù.
 These properties are also used for sampling score calculation.
 "ai.user.id"
 "ai.session.id"
 "ai.user.authId"